 Your husband had an affair.
-He says it is over and the two of you have decided, together, to put the marriage back together and work at rebuilding trust.
-For this to happen he will need to break-off all contact with the other woman.
+He says the affair is over and the two of you have decided to put the marriage back together and work at rebuilding trust.
+For this to happen he will need to break off all contact with the other woman.
 He will need to prove to you that his affair is over.

 5 Ways to Gain Peace of Mind

 - Tell him you want access to his phone, email accounts, and social media accounts.
 That would mean him sharing his passwords with you and you being able to check those accounts at your will.

 - Ask him to email her, in your presence, and tell her that the relationship is over.
 He needs to be specific about the fact that there will be no further contact via text, phone, and email or in person.
 Once that is done, monitor his email account for any response from her.
 If she responds it is within your right to reply and let her know that she can no longer interfere in your marriage.

 - Watch him as he deletes her number from his phone and her address from his email account.
 You will also want him to remove her from any social media connections.
 When possible, on email and social media insist that he block her from being able to contact him.

 - For added protection, you can insist he change his email address and his phone number.
 Make sure that his old email account is deleted and that you have access to his new account.
 Once he has a new phone number, check your account with your cellphone provider for her number to make sure the other woman doesn’t have access to the new number and communication is continuing.